 - Wherever you go, you can always find beauty.

-- The movie, though very long, was still very enjoyable.
+- Although it was very long, the movie was still enjoyable.

-- Because he is rich, people make allowance for his idiosyncrasies.
+- Now that he's rich and famous, people make allowances for his idiosyncrasies.

 - When she was younger, she believed in fairy tales.